Cloudxtreme/cloudron-cli/README.md

 # The Cloudron CLI tool

 The [Cloudron](https://cloudron.io) CLI tool allows you to install, configure and test apps on your Cloudron.
 It is also used to submit your app to the Cloudron Store.
-The subcommand `machine` provides Cloudron instance maintenance tooling.
+The `machine` subcommand can be used for various maintenance tasks on a selfhosted Cloudron.

+Read the [http://cloudron.io/documentation.html](Cloudron.io documentation) for in-depth information.

 ## Installation